hschendel/aoc2025ruby/README.md

 Then, while doing grocery shopping I had the idea that I only need to check the "inside" rectangle (moving all corners by 1 unit inside on both axes) to avoid all the trouble with overlapping borders.

+# Day 10 - Factory

+I will implement part two when I find the motivation to implement Gaussian elimination in Ruby.
+Last time I did this (in C) is quite a while ago.